mbaumer/us_hep_funding/docs/_states/KS.md

 Steven C. Watkins, Jr. is the #10 Republican on the House Subcommittee on Higher Education and Workforce Development

 ## HEP Grants
-In the past 8 years, this district has received:<b> $2,402,500 </b>in SC HEP grants.
+In the past 9 years, this district has received:<b> $2,402,500 </b>in SC HEP grants.
 ```
 Institution                Amount ($)    Start  End      Principal Investigator    Project Title
 -----------------------  ------------  -------  -------  ------------------------  ----------------------------------------------------------------------------------------
 University of Kansas          136,000     2017  Ongoing  Kong, Kyoungchul          Searches for New Phenomena Beyond the Standard Model
-University of Kansas          126,000     2017  Ongoing  Lewis, Ian                Searches for New Physics in Standard Model Processes
+University of Kansas          126,000     2017  2020     Lewis, Ian                Searches for New Physics in Standard Model Processes
 University of Kansas          187,500     2014  2018     Kong, Kyoungchul          Search for New Phenomena Beyond the Standard Model
 Kansas State University       920,000     2013  2014     Horton-Smith              Heavy Quark and Neutrino Physics
 Kansas State University             0     2013  2014     Ivanov                    Quest for a Top Quark Partner and Upgrade of the Pixel Detector Readout Chain at the CMS